hollyschinsky/pgday-eu-star-track/index.md

 SDK for that platform (iOS SDK, Android SDK, etc.) installed on your system.

 ## Useful Resources
+1. [Simple Spotify Browser](http://hollyschinsky.github.io/spotify-browser) - a tutorial to walk you through build out a simple spotify browser (different than Star Track) from start to finish with helpful lessons along the way.
 1. [Pocket Guide](http://hollyschinsky.github.io/pocket-guide) - a similar app and workshop with a vanilla approach to a single page architecture and walks through specific tips and tricks to make your app feel and perform natively outside of a specific UI framework doing the work for you.
 2. [PhoneGap Workshop](http://hollyschinsky.github.io/phonegap-workshop) - a similar app with a workshop that goes step by step creating the routing, templates and views to understand Single Page Architecture.